LastAncientOne/Data-Science/README.md

 <img src="TitleBI.PNG">

 # Data Science
 This a practice of writing codes using kaggle data and real world data.
+Learning step-by-step in analyzing data in python, R, Excel, and Power BI.
 In addition, is to learn to be a data scientists and expanding more knowledge in machine learning and deep learning.
 Understanding data and analyzing data.

 # Prerequisites
 Python 3.5